 Think of it this way — the times when there’s tension between you and your spouse, it’s like the elephant in the room.
 You both know it’s there when you’re together.
 Rather than allowing the elephant to roam freely between you and take over your space, name it.
 Speak up.
 While this won’t make the elephant leave completely, it will decrease its size.

 In unstable marriages, elephants are likely to kill the relationship.
 Instead of coping, the couple gets gridlocked.
 You have the same conversation over and over, resolving nothing.
 You’re spinning your wheels.
 And since you’re making no progress, you both feel more frustrated, hurt or rejected.
 When this happens, resentment moves in and humor and affection leave – so does simplicity and passion.

 Problems in marriage will happen.
 How you address them is up to you.

-Here are some ways to communicate better with your partner when you don’t see eye to eye:
+Here are some ways to communicate better with your partner or spouse when you don’t see eye to eye:

 1. With respect.